 Leif Erikson was an explorer from Iceland who was supposedly the first European to set foot in the continent of North America, half a millennia before Christopher Columbus did.
 He is commonly known as ‘Leif the lucky.’
 His father, Erik the red, owns the credit for making a settlement out of Greenland.

-I was never very much into history books and biographies, but since I’ve read about Leif Erikson, I’ve spent a whole month reading books about him.
+I was never very much into history books and biographies, but since I’ve read about Leif Erikson, I’ve spent a whole month reading about him.
 Let’s know a little more about who he was and some books that I would personally recommend you to read to learn more about him.

 Who Was Leif Erikson?